safespring/docs/content/backup/recovery/basics.md

 Fully restore **a directory** to the current working directory:
 ```
-dsmc restore -subdir=y '/home/ubuntu/' './'
+dsmc restore -subdir=yes '/home/ubuntu/' './'
 ```

-Restore only a directory without its content (almost equivalent to `mkdir ubuntu`):
+Restore **a directory** without its content to the current working directory (almost equivalent to `mkdir ubuntu`):
 ```
 dsmc restore '/home/ubuntu' './'
 ```